 You’ve chosen a product or company name that technically belongs to someone else.

 You’ve established your supplement company, your first product is on the market (and doing great).
 Nothing can slow you down!

 Well… that’s not exactly true.
-There are certain obstacles capable of presenting themselves – like, say, a letter detailing how you and your company are currently being accused of trademark or copyright infringement.
+There are certain obstacles capable of presenting themselves – like, say, a letter detailing how you and your company are currently being accused of a trademark or copyright infringement.

-Truthfullly, this mistake ties into the same oversights that characterize mistake number one.
+Truthfully, this mistake ties into the same oversights that characterize mistake number one.